Private DNS: Best Practices

-- Public DNS entries for private Resources (on the private network) creates a potential leak of information that could be leveraged by attackers and is altogether unnecessary.
+- Public DNS entries for private Resources (on the private network) creates a potential leak of information that could be leveraged by attackers and is unnecessary.

-- Accessing Resources by IP address can be error-prone and not user-friendly for End Users.
+- Accessing Resources by IP address can be error-prone and not user-friendly for end users.

 Setup and Structure